The Best Student Checking Accounts of September 2024

 Schwab Bank Investor Checking: Best for Studying Abroad

-The Schwab Bank Investor Checking Account is perfect for students who might study abroad.
+The Schwab Bank Investor Checking Account is perfect for students who might be studying abroad.

 One thing to note is that you must have a Schwab brokerage account to open the account.